awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

   Use the `df` command and not the `du` command\.
 Don't use the `du` command on the root of the file system for storage metering purposes\.
 The results don't provide full data\.

 **Note**
 The metered size of the Standard storage class is also used to determine your I/O throughput baseline and burst rates\.
-For more information, see [Throughput Scaling with Bursting Mode](performance.md#bursting)\.
+For more information, see [Throughput scaling with bursting mode](performance.md#bursting)\.

 ### Metering for infrequent access<a name="metered-sizes-IA"></a>